eneifeld/TwelvemileSummit/README.md

 Ellie Neifeld
 eneifeld@arizona.edu

+These tree-ring data were collected in summer 2022 and span 1601CE-2021CE.
+The chronology was truncated at >4 cores, at 1683CE.
+These analyses attempt to investigate the relationship between climate and Tree-ring width at this site.

 #### The best scripts are HighFreqAugustPrecip.R and Quantiles.R.
 Earlier scripts are a bit more chaotic

 Order in which scripts were written: